insighty-studio/code-culture/README.md

 Our Code Culture is based on the ideas of Martin Fowler, Uncle Bob, Eric Evans, Kent Beck and other legends of coding.
 We believe that:
 >Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.

+as well as:
+>The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimization is the root of all evil (or at least most of it) in programming.

 ## Reading List

 * [Clean Code, by Uncle Bob Martin](https://www.goodreads.com/book/show/3735293-clean-code)